sakaicontrib/legacy-language-packs/README.md

 # Sakai Legacy Language Packs
-Some language packs that have been marked as unmantained by the community have been moved to this repository before releasing Sakai 19.
+Some language packs that have been marked as unmantained by the community and have been moved to this repository before releasing Sakai 19.

 |Locale|Archived|Version|
 |---|---|---|